Dumas, Arkansas: In popular culture

-In September 2011 the feature film Mud, written and directed by Jeff Nichols and starring Reese Witherspoon and Matthew McConaughey, was filmed in and around Dumas.
-Several townspeople served as extras in the film, with a few having acquired small speaking roles.
+In September 2011, the feature film Mud, written and directed by Jeff Nichols and starring Reese Witherspoon and Matthew McConaughey, was filmed in and around Dumas.
+Several townspeople served as extras in the film, and a few had small speaking roles.

 The Comedy Central docu-reality series Nathan For You filmed portions of its Season 4 finale, "Finding Frances," in Dumas.